This guide enables Claude Code to write code for the Mixtrain ML platform, including models, workflows, evaluations, and datasets.

 mixtrain dataset create NAME file.csv

-mixtrain dataset browse NAME # Interactive browser
+mixtrain dataset query NAME

 mixtrain dataset delete NAMESecrets